Excellence Strategy

 Their focus is on the non-invasive examination of immune cells that are directed against the tumor, the characterization of therapeutically usable surface markers for e.g. radiopeptide or antibody therapies (theranostics), and on research into cell stress reactions such as tumor senescence, which have a decisive influence on the success of many cancer therapies.

-Another focus is on the discovery of imaging biomarkers within the tumor microenvironment using PET/MRI.
+One of our current focuses is on the discovery of imaging biomarkers within the tumor microenvironment using PET/MRI.
 This involves evaluating clinical imaging signatures of the tumor microenvironment and translating them back to the animal tumor models.
 Identification of these key imaging signatures can help define tumor regions that are resistant to clinical treatment.
-By leveraging preclinical imaging and applying machine learning to translate data from the macro to the microscale across species, the research aims to uncover critical aspects found in the tumor microenvironment of patients that can be explained cellularly and molecularly through animal models, while aiming to improve patient survival rates and expand treatment options in the clinic.
+By leveraging preclinical imaging and applying machine learning to translate data from the macro to the microscale across species, our research aims to uncover critical aspects found in the tumor microenvironment of patients that can be explained cellularly and molecularly through animal models, while aiming to improve patient survival rates and expand treatment options in the clinic.